MarcoMuellner/PyMesaHandler/README.md

 ```
 **Thats it**.
 You will now have a new project (MESA work directory) with the inlist file having the
 changed mass as its parameter.
 You can use any parameter that is
 available through your installed Mesa version.
+Or you can even load a custom inlist altogether.
-Also refer examply.py for more information.
+Please refer examply.py for more information.

 PyMesaHandler also includes MesaReader, whichs documentation can be
 found [here](https://wmwolf.github.io/py_mesa_reader/).